Skip to main content

 3. Submit your own documentation.
 Hire your own contractor, engineer, or professional to inspect and document the damage.
 Submit their report to the insurer with a demand that it be considered.

 5. Consider professional representation.
-A Public Adjuster can take over the claims process and ensure the investigation is conducted properly.
-If bad faith is clear, an attorney can pursue damages beyond the policy.
+A Public Adjuster can take over the claims process and document any investigation deficiencies in real time.
+If the facts suggest bad faith, an attorney can evaluate whether the conduct supports a claim for damages beyond the policy benefits.

 Request a Free Claim Review →